Francesca

 Long Passages

-If the passage is long and convoluted, compare each answer with only the part of the passage that seems relevant to that answer.
+If the passage is long and convoluted, compare each answer choice with only the part of the passage that seems relevant to that answer.
 Then ask yourself: “Does this answer have to be true given what the passage says right here?”

 Don’t ignore the other parts of the passage; just divide and conquer.